 NPS pose a significant risk to the health and well-being of young people.
 With hospital admissions, Police incidents, and deaths on the increase, the charity's aim is to intervene at the earliest opportunity and stop problems before they happen.
 Reducing the likelihood of poor long term outcomes for young people and families by preventing crises which are much more difficult and costly to solve in the long term.

-In response to concerns from parents, teachers and other professionals about changing drug culture, widespread use and lack of information about the dangers of NPS, we are working to ensure young people are better equipped to resist temptation.
-By educating them about risk, we are providing young people with the tools and knowledge that support them to make informed choices, resist temptation and avoid serious consequences.
+In response to concerns from parents, teachers and other professionals about changing drug culture, widespread use and lack of information about the dangers of NPS, we are helping ensure young people are better equipped to resist temptation, by educating them about risk we are providing young people with the tools and knowledge to make better informed choices and avoid serious consequences.

 Legal highs - As Dangerous as class A drugs